gjbex/worker/README.md

 efficiently usinng 4 threads, then the following resource specification would be appropriate:
 ```
-wsub  -lnodes=4:ppn=5  -threaded  ...
+wsub  -lnodes=4:ppn=20  -threaded 4 ...
 ```
-`worker` ensures that all cores are in the CPU set for the job, but will not compute more than 5 work items on a node, so that each work item can use 4 cores.
+`worker` ensures that all cores are in the CPU set for the job, and will use 4 cores to compute a work item.

 In order to allow interoperability with tools such as numactl or other thread-pinning software, two variables are made available to job scripts: